RangerMauve/bt-mut/README.md

-# bt-sync
+# bt-mut
 Sync folders with mutable Bittorrent links

 Run it with npx

 ```
-npx bt-sync --help
+npx bt-mut --help
 ```

 ## tl;dr

-Run `npx bt-sync` to turn your current folder into a torrent and get a magnet.
+Run `npx bt-mut` to turn your current folder into a torrent and get a magnet.
 You can re-run the command on your folder to update it.
-Run `npx bt-sync magnet:?xs=whatever` to sync a torrent into a local folder.
+Run `npx bt-mut magnet:?xs=whatever` to sync a torrent into a local folder.
 You can re-run the command to get updates.
-After the initial sync you can also run `npx bt-sync` without arguments since the magnet URL is being saved in a `.bt` file.
+After the initial sync you can also run `npx bt-mut` without arguments since the magnet URL is being saved in a `.bt` file.

 ## CLI Help Output